CRAZY CANVAS

 Crayons with oil content are ideal for preliminary drawings of oil paintings.
 Pastel crayons are ideal for water-based paints such as gouache, acrylic or tempera.

-With the light backgrounds of Classic, XtraFein and Xtra Schwer you can also pre-draw with very light chalk colors, which hardly stand out from the background.
+With the light backgrounds of COTTON CLASSIC, COTTON FINE, and CRAZY MULTIMEDIA you can also pre-draw with very light chalk colors, which hardly stand out from the background.
 Even if the chalk lines remain, they will no longer be visible after the color is applied.
-The situation is different here with Nature.
+The situation is different with our RAW unprimed canvas.
 Pastel chalk remains clearly visible there.
 Of course, you can use this as a stylistic device and integrate the chalk drawings into the work.

 What are the requirements for erasing on a canvas?